 Determining a fair rate of return for regulated utilities

-The utility industry is what is known as a natural monopoly.
-This means that there is limited or no competition.
-While generally we think of monopolies as a bad thing, in this case there would be more negative economic and environmental impacts than benefits to having more than one set of wires and poles or pipelines to deliver energy to customers.
-Therefore, Alberta sets defined service territories for utility companies and regulates them.
-Part of regulating the utility companies includes determining the rate of return that is used in setting customer rates, since there is no competition and the regular market forces of supply and demand are absent.
+Alberta’s utility industry is known as a natural monopoly, meaning that there is limited or no competition.
+While monopolies are generally considered a negative thing, in this case there would be more negative economic and environmental impacts than benefits to having more than one set of wires and poles or pipelines to deliver energy to customers.
+As a result, Alberta sets defined service territories for utility companies.
+Part of regulating these utility companies includes determining the rate of return that is used in setting customer rates, since there is no competition and the regular market forces of supply and demand are absent.

-Determining the fair rate of return for regulated companies in the absence of these market forces is not simple, and requires complex financial analysis.
-The AUC determines the rate of return through something called the generic cost of capital proceeding.
-In this proceeding, the utilities and representatives of residential and commercial consumers present to the Commission analysis, evidence and financial experts review of utilities’ finances, credit ratings, credit markets, economic trends and other influencing factors.
-These proceedings are held every few years to update and review economic and financial developments since the last proceeding.
+Determining the fair rate of return for regulated companies in the absence of these market forces is not simple and requires complex financial analysis.
+The AUC determines the rate of return through what is called a generic cost of capital (GCOC) proceeding.
+In this proceeding, the utilities and representatives of residential and commercial consumers present to the AUC analysis, evidence and financial experts review of utilities’ finances, credit ratings, credit markets, economic trends and other influencing factors.
+These GCOC proceedings are held every few years to update and review economic and financial developments since the last proceeding.

 Utility companies finance infrastructure investments (referred to as rate base) through a combination of equity and debt.
 Equity is the money received from private investors, including pension funds.
 Debt is the money borrowed from banks and other institutional lenders.
 In order to attract investors to invest in Alberta’s utility companies to finance infrastructure projects, the utility companies must be able to offer fair rate of return, or the investors would invest their money elsewhere.